FPavanello/FPavanello.github.io/_pages/seminars.md

 **2023**

-- 11th Annual Conference of the Italian Association of Environmental and Resource Economists (forthcoming)
+- 11th Annual Conference of the Italian Association of Environmental and Resource Economists

 **2022**